-by Rachel Saunders of BLUE CHAIR FRUIT (makes about ten 8-oz jars)
+by Rachel Saunders of The Blue Chair Jam Cookbook (makes about ten 8-oz jars)

-4 lbs hulled strawberries 1/4 cup + about 2/3 cup strained freshly squeezed lemon juice (you’ll use lemon juice in two different steps) 2 1/2 lbs white cane sugar
+4 lbs hulled strawberries 1/4 cup + about 2/3 cup strained freshly squeezed lemon juice (you’ll use lemon juice in two different steps) 2.5 lbs cane sugar

 MACERATE: Place the strawberries in a large non-reactive container.
 Pour sugar evenly over the fruit, then add 1/4 cup lemon juice.
 Do not stir.
-Cover tightly with a lid and place in the refrigerator to macerate for (ideally) 7 days, stirring every couple days.
+Press a sheet of plastic wrap directly onto the surface of the mixture to keep the fruit from browning.
+Cover tightly with a lid and place in the refrigerator to macerate for 2-7 days (or longer - up to several weeks), stirring every couple days.

 TASTE: Remove strawberries from fridge and stir in 1/3 cup lemon juice.
 Taste for lemon flavor.
 If you do not detect any lemon, slowly add a little more, stirring and tasting as you go, until you can taste the tartness and lemon flavor.

 COOK: Transfer the mixture to a wide-bottomed pot (like a Dutch oven) or jam pan.
 Bring the mixture to a boil over high heat, stirring occasionally.
 Cook, stirring frequently, for 4 minutes.
 Remove from heat.
 Skim and discard foam.
 Return to a boil, then decrease the heat slightly.

 Continue to cook until the jam thickens (about 30 -35 minutes).
 Scrape the bottom of the pan often with your spatula, and decrease the heat gradually as more moisture cooks out of the jam.
 For the last 10-15 minutes of cooking, stir the jam slowly and frequently to keep it from scorching.